 “There are only two lasting bequests we can hope to give our children.
 One of these is roots, the other wings.”

-But indeed, he has grown into a fine young man and will be heading off to college next year.
+But indeed, he has grown into a fine young man.

 I thought it might be helpful to share our list with you.
 So here it is: